Lab 2a - How to login to a SeaBeaver III AUV

 Connection to 10.42.0.5 closed.

-Now you have shut now both embedded computers.
+Now you have shut both embedded computers off.

-The lab assessments are structured to ensure that you stay on track to complete your AUV by the end of the semester for in-water trials.
+Lab assessments are structured to ensure that you are on track to complete your AUV by the end of the semester for in-water trials.
 You are expected to demonstrate to one of the instructors that you can complete the following tasks.
-More importantly, please don't hesitate to communicate with the instructors if you encounter any issues.
+More importantly, please do not hesitate to communicate with the instructors if you encounter any issues.

 1. Log into the PocketBeagle using either wired or wireless approach.